 It’s clear that being able to analyze and track phone calls and the resulting data could be untapped potential for your small business.
 And the importance of the phone call isn’t limited to brick-and-mortar small businesses.
 Many virtual offices benefit from implementing call tracking as well.

 In fact, a report from xAd found that smartphone users would rather call a business than fill out an online form because of the small size of their mobile screen.
 The same report revealed that up to 80% of customers, after clicking on a company’s PPC ad and have been directed to the landing page, still call a company to make a purchase.

 What does this mean for business?

 The ‘smartphone generation’ isn’t afraid of making phone calls.
-They actually prefer calling a business rather to filling out forms online.
+They actually prefer calling a business rather than filling out forms online.
 Smartphones are wonderful tools for connecting with friends, doing research, playing games, and shopping, but when it comes down to it, many consumers are simply more comfortable with calling to make or inquire about making a purchase.